redBorder/redborder-documentation/docs/manager/platform_configurations/ch6_sensors.md

 - **Restore Default**: applies the default metrics included at the time of sensor creation.
 - **Add Monitor**: shows available metrics.
 - **Delete Monitor**: removes the applied metric.

+The technology column indicates the source from which the data is collected.

 ![Monitors](images/ch06_img010.png)